gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shadertoy.md

 a shader where [your shader is expected to generate sound data into a texture](https://stackoverflow.com/questions/34859701/how-do-shadertoys-audio-shaders-work).

+One last thing is some shaders on shadertoy require [WebGL2](https://webgl2fundamentals.org).

 I hope this helped explain Shadertoy.
 It's a great site with amazing works but is good to know what's really going on.